 We believe that all learners should participate in Music, as research shows that all abilities - especially SEND - benefit from the experience of a broad and balanced curriculum.
-We do not take learners (of any ability) out of music lessons for fimetabled interventions, as this would lead to a considerable amount of learning last.
+We do not take learners (of any ability out of music lessons for timetabled interventions, as this would lead to a considerable amount of learning

-As most of our Music lessons (12 - 6) are lead by an external expert feacher, this means that the close tracher can offer additional support to SEND learners throughout the lessons.
-As musical skills and knowledge affer to other subjects, we do not make any assumptions to learners' ability to music, based on their ability in other lessons such as Maths or English.
-This is because there are other significant differences in all levels of learners' abilities, to those assessed in care subjects.
-We believe that every child has an unlimited amount at learning and gravide the apparturity for all to thrive and "Let Their Light Shine".
+As most of our Music lessons [Y2-6] are led by an external expert teacher, this means that the class teacher can offer additional support to SEND learners throughout the lessons.
+As musical skills and knowledge differ to other subjects, we do not make any assumptions to learners' ability to music, based on their ability in ather lessons such as Maths or Enailsh.
+This is because there are aften significant differences in all levels of learners' abilities, to those assessed in core subjects.
+We believe that every child has an unlimited amount of learning and provide the opportunity for all to thrive and 'Let Their Light Shine'

-Below are some reasonable adjustments, additional gravision and adaptive teaching examples that can be made to help different SBND learners achieve in Music:
+Below are some reasonable adjustments, additional provision and adaptive teaching examples that can be made to help different SEND learners achieve in Music